RedAngel121/NytePack/README.md

   - the entire Ore Block can double or triple this input/output
   - More complex ore processing will yield better results
   - Mekanism is a good example of this
+- [ ] Gateways to Eternity
+  - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause **thats** going to be fun*
+  - Find out what rewards should be allowed
+- [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff ([not yet possible](https://github.com/ryyanmapes/minecart-mod/issues/97))

 # Ongoing Changers
 - Chicken Shed Configs can allow other mobs to drop items once every 20 min